jfversluis/learn-dotnet-maui/Services/README.md

 Getting relevant crash reports is crucial with mobile apps.
 Find a list of services below that will make implementing the gathering of crash reports a breeze!

+For more in-depth research on different services, have a look at this great repository: https://github.com/mattleibow/CloudyCrashReporting

 | Service Name/Link | Description (in their own words, quotes from website) |
 | ----------- | ----------- |
 | [Bugsplat](https://docs.bugsplat.com/introduction/getting-started/integrations/cross-platform/dot-net-standard) | BugSplat is a powerful, user-friendly, and customizable reporting tool built by developers for developers. |